 In any marketplace, many things set small and large businesses apart.
 A major universal factor standing between large and small is a level of distinct personality and emphasis on you and your employees in branding.
-Many customers and clients prefer to take their business to smaller firms and self-employed because of the level of detail and involvement; you get a personal touch that just isn't present in large corporations.
+Many customers and clients prefer to take their business to smaller firms and be self-employed because of the level of detail and involvement; you get a personal touch that isn't present in large corporations.

-The uphill battle that small businesses, the self-employed and, independent contractors face is advertising and marketing.
-Being able to market effectively and convince clients and customers that you are the best is a tough job.
-Particularly with the number of methods to do so and the intense competition against larger businesses that have larger marketing budgets.
-It can be daunting when you wear many hats in your business to take on another role, but there are ways to build your image efficiently.
-That leads us to the question of, how do you effectively build the marketing in your Toronto small business?
+The uphill battle that small businesses, the self-employed and independent contractors face is advertising and marketing.
+Being able to market effectively and convince clients and customers that you are the best is challenging.
+This is mainly due to the number of methods and intense competition against larger businesses with larger marketing budgets.
+It can also be daunting when you wear many hats in your business to take on another role, but there are ways to build your image efficiently.
+That leads us to the question of how do you effectively build the marketing in your Toronto small business?
 Personal branding is the answer.

 It's difficult for businesses nowadays to forgo having a website.
 Potential customers want to see what you offer and how you are different.
-The best way to tackle this as a small business, is to use a service such as Squarespace or Shopify.
+The best way to tackle this as a small business is to use a service such as Squarespace or Shopify.
 They have pre-made templates that you can customize, and you don't have to learn coding to get a site up and running.
 If you would like to move away from doing it yourself, hiring a marketing or design agency will help you build a more robust and cohesive website.

 Having accounts on the major social media sites will help you reach a larger audience and show that you are active.
-Aim to create one post a day and place it on all your accounts, we strongly suggest you have fresh photos for each.
+Aim to create one post a day and place it on all your accounts; we strongly suggest you have fresh photos for each.
 These could be quick snaps of your store, a product, a property, an employee or even a stock image.

 We suggest working with those who offer print services to have a quality ad going out for print advertising.
 It isn't easy to create convincing and not-so-cheesy print materials.
 We suggest using a marketing agency such as Break and Enter.